 The courses (modules) are completed sequentially to allow focused study on one subject area at a time.
 Class meetings occur one night per week for a four-hour session for the first year of the program.
 In year two, classes will occur over intensive weekend courses that meet Friday evenings for four hours and all day Saturday for eight hours.
 Extensive directed study occurs outside the classroom in preparation for participative learning experiences during class time.

 In addition to the courses, MSCP students will complete a master's thesis and 450 hours of Internship.
-Specific guidelines for the thesis and internship are provided in supplemental publications (Thesis Handbook, Internship Handbook).
 Work on all three components of the program (modules, thesis, and internship) occurs simultaneously.
 Work on the thesis begins in the Research Methods module; work on the internship starts at the end of the first semester.

 Another vital component of counselor preparation is supervised experience in counseling situations.
 This process is initiated briefly in the first module, but is developed more fully during the internship placement.
 Internships begin at the end of the first semester and are completed by the end of the fifth and final semester.
 The internship occurs in approved clinical settings.
 Throughout the program, students are encouraged to apply the training from the psychotherapy courses.